objectiv/objectiv-analytics/bach/docs/source/open-model-hub/index.rst

 All models are open-source, free to use, and can be combined to build advanced compound models with little effort.
 The open model hub is powered by :ref:`Bach <bach>`: Objectiv's data modeling library.

-If you want to use the open model hub, install the package from Pypi as follows:
+If you want to use the open model hub, install the package from PyPI as follows:

 .. code-block:: console